Whimsy Stick

 Safety and Common Mistakes

 Keep the lure on the ground.
-No vertical jumping.
-Jumping under chase arousal is how ACL tears happen.
+No vertical jumping-under chase arousal, airborne dogs tear ACLs.
 Move in wide arcs, not tight circles.
-Grass or dirt surfaces only, never concrete or hardwood.
+Grass or dirt only; never concrete or hardwood.
 End every session with the cool-down.
-Skipping it means arousal spills into the next activity, which can worsen barking and pulling instead of improving them.
+Skipping it means arousal spills directly into the next activity, which worsens barking and pulling instead of clearing them.

 Do not use this protocol with dog-aggressive dogs in off-leash settings.
 Do not use it with dogs that have zero impulse control foundation.
-If your dog cannot hold a basic sit for 3 seconds, start with the impulse control drills for 1 week before adding the recall and bark interrupt steps.
-If barking overlaps with separation anxiety, jumping, or nipping, those behaviors share the same arousal overflow root cause and the behavioral problems pillar covers the full drive fulfillment approach for all of them.
+If your dog cannot hold a basic sit for 3 seconds, run the impulse control foundation work for 1 week before adding the recall and bark interrupt steps.
+The ASPCA notes that addressing the underlying arousal state is more effective than suppression-based bark interventions-which is exactly what this protocol does.
+If barking overlaps with separation anxiety, jumping, or nipping, those behaviors share the same arousal overflow root cause-the drive fulfillment approach for all of them is covered in the behavioral problems pillar.
+To deepen the bond that recall depends on, see the bonding guide.

 Puppies under 6 months